 - Next Steps

 I was flipping through a Teen Magazine when I saw an article about Drew Barrymore’s production company.

 I was 9 years old, and I was floored.
 If this woman had a production company, so could I. A world of possibility opened up before my naive farm-girl eyes.
 For a minute.

 But then, like most nine-year-olds (and people in general), I tucked that dream in my back pocket and went about my life.
-I didn’t become some young genius, making films and winning awards before I’d hit my not-so-sweet sixteen.
+I didn’t become a filmmaker by being some young genius, making films and winning awards before I’d hit my not-so-sweet sixteen.
 Sorry.
 I’m no prodigy.

 It wasn’t until my early 20s that I pulled the filmmaking dream out and dusted it off.

 But once again, it wasn’t the time.
 The idea of spending $25,000 or more on film school and graduating with no gear to my name was out of the question.

 Then the digital revolution happened, and I couldn’t stop thinking about cameras.
 I couldn’t get this image out of my head: a DSLR in my hands.
 That’s it.
 But it haunted me.

 At the time I thought that getting a camera meant I’d be covering the filmmaking basics.